Mitch McConnell calls Trump 'responsible' for Capitol riot, after voting to acquit | DW | 13.02.2021

-Nevertheless, McConnell said he could not vote to convict Trump because he is "constitutionally not eligible for conviction" because he is no longer president.
+Nevertheless, in the vote over whether to convict Trump, McConnell said he could not cast his ballot to condemn the former president because he is "constitutionally not eligible for conviction" due to no longer being in office.

 "These criminals were carrying his banners.
 Hanging his flags.
 And screaming their loyalty to him," McConnell went on.